Ranveer Singh, Bollywood's latest victim, advises fans: 'deepfake se bacho doston' - ExBulletin

 Ranveer Singh, Bollywood's latest victim, advises fans: 'deepfake se bacho doston'

-Shillong, April 19: A day after his deepfake video went viral on the internet, criticizing Prime Minister Narendra Modi over unemployment and inflation, actor Ranveer Singh reacted by saying, “deepfake se bacho dostonnnn”.
+Mumbai– A day after his deepfake video went viral on the internet, criticizing Prime Minister Narendra Modi over unemployment and inflation, actor Ranveer Singh reacted saying, “deepfake se bacho dostonnnn”.

 An AI-generated video of the 'Band Baaja Baaraat' actor shows him supporting the Congress for the Lok Sabha elections.